project-gemmi/gemmi/docs/analysis.rst

   >>> results[0].dist
   2.8613363437597505

-The first two properties are :ref:`CRA <CRA>`\ s for the involved atoms.
+* The first two properties are :ref:`CRA <CRA>`\ s for the involved atoms.

-The `image_idx` is an index of the symmetry image (both crystallographic symmetry and strict NCS count).
-Value 0 would mean that both atoms (`partner1` and `partner2`) are in the same unit.
+* The `image_idx` is an index of the symmetry image (both crystallographic symmetry and strict NCS count) -- it is 0 iff both atoms (`partner1` and `partner2`) are in the same unit.
-In this example the value can be high because it is a structure of icosahedral viral capsid with 240 identical units in the unit cell.
+  In this example, the value can be high because it is a structure of an icosahedral viral capsid with 240 identical units in the unit cell.

-The last property is the distance between atoms.
+* The last property is the distance between atoms.

 Atoms pointed to by `partner1` and `partner2` can be far apart in the asymmetric unit: